Where to Stay in Sydney First Time: 10 BEST Areas

 Stay In Darlinghurst and Potts Point If you want to stay in a trendy inner city suburb, you want to stay relatively close to the city centre without breaking the bank, LGBTQ friendly nightlife is a priority for you, you are trying to keep accommodation costs down

-Best places to stay in Darlinghurst and Potts Point:
+Best places to stay in Darlinghurst and Potts Point for first-time tourists:

 Probably the most famous beach in Sydney, Bondi Beach and the surrounding neighbourhood is hugely popular with tourists.
 If you are planning to stay in Sydney for a relaxing beach vacation, Bondi Beach is probably high on your list of possibilities.